DoroMartoski/SFAdvancedAdmin/Objects and Applications 19%.md

  * A yellow triangle on an opportunity card can indicate three types of alerts: overdue tasks, no open activities, or no activity for 30 days
  * Users can click the triangle to create tasks and events right from the card.
  * Items on the board vary based on which list view is open.

+#### Lead Workspace
+* To convert a lead, your reps click the Converted stage in the path.
+Then, they either select an account or create one on the spot.
+Reps can also create an opportunity.

+#### Accounts and Contacts
+you can:
+* visualizing account relationships in an account hierarchy, seeing who reports to whom in a contact hierarchy,
+* relate single contacts to multiple accounts without duplicating records.
+Contacts to Multiple Accounts feature lets you relate a single contact to multiple accounts so that you can easily track the relationships between people and businesses
+* you can customize hierarchy columns to show the information that’s most useful to your sales reps.
+* When a user transfers an account or an opportunity to a different owner, you also have the flexibility to transfer related records such as cases, just as in Salesforce Classic.

+#### Service Cloud in Lightning Experience
+* Split view shows a list view at the same time as workspace tabs and subtabs, letting your support agents manage multiple cases on a single screen

+**Lightning knowledge**
+* now a standard object
+* standard record types have replaced article types
+* knowledge component for lightning Service Console has replaced Knowledge one
+* following actions can be done on knowledge:
+ * Create an article
+ * Published articles—create a draft version or archive the article
+ * Draft articles—publish, edit, or delete
+ * Archived articles—restore or delete
+ * Bulk actions—archive, assign, publish, restore, submit for translation, and delete drafts or archived articles

+**Embedded chat**: Embedded chat allows customers to get quick answers to their questions by chatting with an agent while browsing your site
+* Customers fill out the brief pre-chat form, which helps agents gather basic information about the customer, like their contact information and their needs.

+**Service Analytics App**: shares best practice KPIs about your service data in a single place
+* the app tailors this information by role
+* Using the prebuilt dashboards in the Service Analytics app, service managers can quickly view average case closing times, customer satisfaction, and trending, historical, and peer benchmarks
+* They can also get insight into the team’s use of knowledge articles to resolve cases, and other data so they can quickly take appropriate actions.
+* Another set of dashboards—called sidebars—are specifically for support agents.
+For a given case, an agent can view customer history, number of cases, and CSAT.
+Ensure that agents have fast access to this information by embedding these sidebars on key Salesforce pages, such as the service console.

+#### Field Service
+* With Field Service, your agents, dispatchers, and field technicians get the tools to manage work orders, service resources, and scheduling
+* **Create service resource records that represent your field service technicians and add details about their skills, service territories, and availability.**
+* **Set up multilevel service territories that represent the regions where your technicians work.**
+* **Track your product inventory and service vehicle locations.**
+* **Schedule one-time or recurring appointments for customers and add details about technician preference and required skills.**
+* **Standardize your business’s field service tasks with maintenance plans and templates.**
+* **Keep customers informed about service progress with on-site service reports.**

+#### Omni-channel
+* Omni-Channel helps your service center route any type of incoming work item—including cases, chats, or leads—to your most qualified, available agents - They no longer have to pick and choose work assignments from a queue, which saves everyone time, effort, and brainpower
+* Use Omni-Channel to manage the priority of work items for agents and balance the distribution of assignments.
+You can also define which agents work on different types of assignments, such as leads or sales inquiries, and other assignments that help with support questions.
+* Console users can set their presence status and accept or decline work depending on your Omni-Channel settings.

+#### Social Customer Service
+* Social Customer Service integrates with Twitter, Facebook, Instagram, and YouTube to deliver customer conversations directly to your agents
+* Support agents get the tools to manage cases originating from social media and engage customers by responding directly in social networks.
+**Inbound and outbound social posts appear as items in the case feed, making it easy to follow conversations.
+Attachments to posts are also viewable right in the feed.
+Agents can respond to posts using the Social action in the publisher and include an attachment or a Direct Message prompt.
+They can also like conversations, reply privately to customers, hide comments on Facebook, and delete conversations managed by your company’s social accounts.**